chemengage/automated-healthcare/README.md

 - `deliverables/` contains weekly deliverables related to the progression of this project.
 - `data/` folder (not visible) contains the image data that is saved locally.
 It is empty as it is good practice to exclude data from the repo using a .gitignore file.
 - `notebooks/` contains jupyter notebooks for data science work and training our models.
 Importantly, it contains [extract-patches.ipynb](notebooks/sjargs-extract-patches.ipynb) to generate image patches and annotation bounding box info from WSIs for model training or running inference.
 It points to `prework/databases` and the WSI images on your local setup.
-Refer to [Setup.ipynb](prework/Setup.ipynb) in `prework/` to download the WSI images from figshare (very large files)
+Refer to [Setup.ipynb](prework/Setup.ipynb) in `prework/` to download the WSI images from figshare (very large files).
+You will need the sliderunner and openslide python packages to run this notebook (see `Miscellaneous Files` section)
 - `prework/` contains the [original authors](https://github.com/DeepPathology/MITOS_WSI_CMC/) repo from their [paper](https://www.nature.com/articles/s41597-020-00756-z) that this work is based off of
 - `src/` contains the source code to run our FastAPI web application
 ### src/ Folder Structure